Munazirul/OpenPassword/README.md

 Master password is stored locally in sha256 Format.
 This makes the tool secure and can be used for storing various passwords.

+#Features
+1. Store passwords with strong encryption using openssl.
+2. Generate strong passwords.
+3. Check for password breach.
+4. Take a backup of all your encrypted passwords to your Gmail.
+5. Generate strong password.

 # Steps to install this tool on your linux machine.
 1. `git clone https://github.com/Munazirul/OpenPassword`
 2. `cd OpenPassword`